DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Evaluation

 \subsubsection{Performance with mobility}

 To further assess the effectiveness of \name in dynamic environments, we evaluate its performance in a mobile scenario.
-Specifically, we fix the location of the transmitter and the movement trajectory of the receiver, transitioning from a location with an SNR of about 20~\!dB to one with about 12~\!dB.
+Specifically, we first fix the location of the transmitter and predefined two receiver locations corresponding to approximately 20 dB and 12 dB SNR, respectively, and then selected three intermediate locations between them to obtain a set of locations with progressively decreasing SNR levels.
+At each of the five locations, we transmitted 20 frames of a video sequence.
+The reported results are obtained by averaging over ten video sequences.
+The blurred curves represent the averaged measurements, while the solid curves denote the corresponding fitted trends for better visualization.
 The corresponding results for video streaming are shown in Fig.~\ref{fig:mobile_rt} and Fig.~\ref{fig:mobile_bar}.
 As shown in the results, all three schemes undergo performance degradation as the receiver moves, primarily due to the decreasing SNR.
-The standard scheme is highly sensitive to channel fluctuations, resulting in significant performance degradation.
+When the SNR is high, the conventional digital scheme achieves better performance because it can effectively mitigate channel noise through channel coding.
+However, as the receiver moves farther away from the transmitter and the SNR decreases, the conventional scheme becomes highly sensitive to channel fluctuations, resulting in significant performance degradation.
 In contrast, both \name and the direct deployment scheme maintain more stable performance, demonstrating robustness against mobility and fluctuating channel conditions.
-Furthermore, \name surpasses the direct deployment scheme, further validating its effectiveness in mobile scenarios.
+Furthermore, \name surpasses the direct deployment scheme, further validating the effectiveness of the proposed module.